 Visit ASD Lab

-The Curry Autism Spectrum Disorder (ASD) Research Group aims to conduct research that further clarifies our understanding of ASD and related interventions.
-In addition, the group strives to provide comprehensive and efficient diagnostic services via Curry Autism Spectrum Services (CASS), a multidisciplinary team within the Sheila Johnson Center for Human Services.
+The EHD Autism Spectrum Disorder (ASD) Research Group aims to conduct research that further clarifies our understanding of ASD and related interventions.
+In addition, the group strives to provide comprehensive and efficient diagnostic services via EHD Autism Spectrum Services (CASS), a multidisciplinary team within the Sheila Johnson Center for Human Services.

 Visit the Initiative